Late-night TV shows announce their return after Hollywood writers strike ends

 On artificial intelligence, the writers got the regulation and control of the emerging technology they had sought.
 Under the contract, raw, AI-generated storylines will not be regarded as “literary material” — a term in their contracts for scripts and other story forms a screenwriter produces.
 This means they won’t be competing with computers for screen credits.
 Nor will AI-generated stories be considered “source” material, their contractual language for the novels, video games or other works that writers may adapt into scripts.

-Writers have the right under the deal to use AI in their process if the company they are working for agrees and other conditions are met.
-But companies cannot require a writer to use AI.
+Writers have the right under the deal to use artificial intelligence in their process if the company they are working for agrees and other conditions are met.
+But companies cannot require a writer to use artificial intelligence.

 Dalton reported from Los Angeles.